damon-sava-stanley/damon-sava-stanley.github.io/blogs/2021-02-14-huidobro-altazor-1.md

 :::::
 ::::: col
 * | I do not want the ligatures, the stars, the wind (still
-* | whipping at the cross-roads), the cliffs the moon has not
+* | whipping at the crossroads), the cliffs the moon has not
 * | released, the crystal spheres, nor what is beyond them.
 * | Lord, I renounce these things.
 My fingers are magnets
 * | and search on their own across the silent earth.